 ZwiftHQ did a good job computing their virtual power curves, but it doesn’t hurt to verify your numbers by comparing them to your real-world performance.
 One easy way to do this is to choose a flat route for a ride in Zwift.
 Go out and do a good hard ride, then compare your average speed to a similar outdoor ride.
 Strava is a great tool for comparing indoor and outdoor rides.

-Many riders find their in-game speeds are much too fast, and the problem can be traced to having their trainer tension knob too loose.
+Many classic trainer riders find their in-game speeds are much too fast, and the problem can be traced to having their trainer tension knob too loose.
 Try tightening it and testing until your in-game speed is closer to outdoor speeds for similar levels of exertion.
 Due to differences between riding in Zwift and riding outdoors, I would say if your Zwift speed is around 1mph faster than your outdoor speed you’re probably set up decently well.